 If you have equity in your home and believe you meet the eligibility requirements, a HECM may be the option that could help you retire smart.

 1Consult a financial professional.
 Visit www.ssa.gov

 This information is intended for those who are interested in financial education.
-This information is provided for convenience only, and RMF make no warranties concerning the accuracy or completeness of any of the information.
+This information is provided for convenience only, and RMF makes no warranties concerning the accuracy or completeness of any of the information.
 Information is subject to change without notice, and RMF is under no obligation to provide updated information.
 Materials or statements made by a third party and located or posted on the Site are those of the third party and do not necessarily reflect the official policy or position of RMF.
 This is not financial, tax, compliance or legal advice and should not be taken or relied upon as such.
 Each individual should consult with his/her financial, tax, or legal professional.
-All mortgage origination services are provided by Reverse Mortgage Funding LLC, a state licensed mortgage lender, which is licensed or otherwise exempt from state licensing in the states in which it originates mortgage loans.
+All mortgage origination services are provided by Reverse Mortgage Funding LLC, a state-licensed mortgage lender, which is licensed or otherwise exempt from state licensing in the states in which it originates mortgage loans.